dkdlelanjgkwl/TodayILearned/README.md

-# docs: This document is Today I Learned
+# This document is Today I Learned

 Today's goal is how do i use gitHub and online lecture chap.19(css-flex)